lblod/implementatiemodel-citerra/README.md

-Modaliteiten a Voorwaardecollectie (OR) heeft Voorwaarde: GeldigVoorBeperktePeriodeEnEenAutovrijGebied (AND)
+Modaliteiten a Voorwaardecollectie (OR) heeft Voorwaarde: GeldigVoorBeperktePeriodeEnEenAutovrijGebied (AND) heeft Voorwaarde: GeldigVoorEenJaarEnVoorAlleZones (AND)

 GeldigVoorBeperktePeriodeEnEenAutovrijGebied a Voorwaardecollectie (AND) heeftVoorwaarde ZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied (OR) heeftVoorwaarde RegelsVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied (OR)

-ZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied a Voorwaardecollectie (OR) heeft Voorwaarde: ZoneVanZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied
+ZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied a Voorwaardecollectie (OR) heeft Voorwaarde: Zone1VanZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied heeft Voorwaarde: Zone2VanZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied

-ZoneVanZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied a Voorwaarde
+Zone1VanZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied a Voorwaarde
-type Zone
+type Voorwaarde - In Zone
 expectedValue "Korenmarkt"

+Zone2VanZonesVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied a Voorwaarde
+type In Zone
+expectedValue "Vlasmarkt"

 RegelsVanGeldigVoorBeperktePeriodeEnEenAutovrijGebied a Voorwaardecollectie (OR) heeft Voorwaarde: Regel1VanGeldigVoorBeperktePeriodeEnEenAutovrijGebied (AND)